LeonidShutov/RainyHillsCRX/README.md

 ```
 result will be 1 unit of water, because right value (1), despite being lower, than previous (3), could not withhold any water.

+# Solution

+Algorithm could be described as:
+Iterate through array from both ends, next iteration end depends from which "current end" of array is higher.
+Then, if current value in array is higher than current "hole depth" we move "current end", else, we add gap between "current end" depth and current value in array to final volume.

+Time complexity is O(n) since we iterate through array only once.
+Space Complexity is O(1) since we store a few privitive variables.
+I assume, that this is optimal solution at least in big-O terms, since we cannot find all the holes without going through array at least once.

 # Details of implementation

 Interaction type application uses is not stated explicitly.
 I assume, that appropriate way to do it, to create REST service, user can interact with.